Secret Shores Storybook Series: Embers.

 Aerya sits perched atop a hill, alone, flooded with fond memories of a time before.
 She stares into the vast abyss before her: where there was once lush flora now lies a slowly burning ember of ashes which extends for as long as the eye can see.
 It’s eerily calm and she can see the sun starting to set, emitting a faint hue of red which covers the sky, matching the desolate landscape below.

 What was once a bustling village tucked away in a quiet pocket of the countryside had been turned to a ravaged warzone, rendered entirely unrecognizable.
 Rubble and debris covered the cobblestone streets, barely visible underneath all the wreckage.
-Once beaming with colour, the village – or at least the ruins of what now remained of it – were a dull grey and scarlet.
+Once beaming with colour, the village – or at least the ruins of what now remained of it – was a dull grey and scarlet.

 But in the middle of this death and destruction, she spots a single flower, nestled between the rubble of two fallen buildings – in the ominous wasteland, a beacon of hope.
 And a reminder to her that even in the darkest of times, nature has its way of reassuring her through its inherent beauty.